sreechu/BasicSongAppWithRedux/README.md

 # A simple app to showcase power of redux

-All credits for content and images to Stephen Grider for beautifully explaining Redux with this example I just rephrased it to my understand :)
+All credits for content and images to Stephen Grider for beautifully explaining Redux with this example I just rephrased it to my understanding :)

+## Code uses Spotify real data and needs axios package

+npm i axios -s
+OR
+npm install axios

+# Also uses https://www.npmjs.com/package/query-string query-string to Parse and stringify URL query strings

 ## Redux concept